 In the process of its investigations, the school discovered what amounted to a lost treasure trove of guiding principles.
 In virtually every art form the faculty and students explored (which, because of the school’s former ties, came mostly from the old Islamic societies of the Mideast), they found centuries of artistic creativity that derived from geometry.

 The tenets of geometry were of course defined long ago, most famously by the Greek mathematician Euclid in 300 B.C.
 By that time, however, the Egyptians had been practicing geometric principles for thousands of years—not only in well-known achievements such as the pyramids, but also in the designs used for their homes, temples, and various works of art.

-That distinguished history is much of what Azzam expected to find when he returned to Egypt, on a quest to visit with Egypt’s modern-day master artisans.
-Once he met these artisans, however, he realized their work had taken a very different turn.
+That distinguished history is much of what Azzam expected to find when he returned to Egypt.
+Once he met some of the country’s master artisans, however, he realized their work had taken a very different turn.
 The artisans still made beautiful items—carefully inlayed doors; wooden screens with open, latticed patterns; intricately tiled walls; and various other decorative arts.
 While the work clearly took patience, a keen eye, and solid skill with one’s hands, Azzam saw no life in their creations.
 “They were static,” he recalls.
 “They hadn’t changed in generations.
 They were frozen.”

 Some weeks later, one of the artisans approached Azzam excitedly, to tell him about a wooden screen he’d just made.
 “For the first time in 25 years I did something new!” the artisan said.
 Azzam’s reaction: “That broke my heart.”